hidacow/SHU-CourseHelper/README.md

 - All configuration should be entered after the char "=" in a single line.
 - It is recommended to only store encrypted password in case of leaking sensitive information.
-- When `encryptpassword` is set，the program will neglect the value of `password`.
+- When `encryptpassword` is set, the program will neglect the value of `password`.
 - The program will neglect invalid values in config.
 - When a new term starts, you may need to change the value of `term`, or simply clear it.
 - It is not recommended to log in to the course selection system elsewhere while the program is running.